simple-machines/terraform-provider-anaml/README.md

 configuration, such as if no version number is specified, or if version constraints are specified instead.

-#### Private Release

-A private release publishes a self-extracting archive as a GitHub release, that can be downloaded and run to install the Terraform provider locally.
-The provider isn't published to the public Terraform registry, so each version must be downloaded and installed manually.

-To release a new version of the Terraform provider, create a new GitHub release with a tag that matches the regular expression: `^release-v[0-9]+\.[0-9]+\.[0-9]+$`.

-For example, to release version 1.0.0, create a GitHub release with the tag `release-v1.0.0`.

-#### Public Release

-A public release publishes to the public Terraform registry, so each version can be installed automatically through Terraform configuration and `terraform init`.
+The Terraform providers are publshed to the public Terraform Registry.

-CI/CD configuration for publishing to the Terraform registry is based on the documentation from the Terraform website on [Publishing Providers](https://www.terraform.io/docs/registry/providers/publishing.html).
+CI/CD configuration for publishing to the Terraform Registry is based on the documentation from the Terraform website on [Publishing Providers](https://www.terraform.io/docs/registry/providers/publishing.html).